 Species such as hibiscus and banana, commonly used in landscaping, come from tropical regions that get a lot of rain.
 These plants tend to have fairly high water requirements.

-editor of The American Gardener, the magazine of the American Horticultural Society.
+"Foliage structure tells you a lot about water needs," said David Ellis, editor of The American Gardener, the magazine of the American Horticultural Society.
 Plants with large glossy dark leaves tend to absorb more heat and require a lot of water, and a larger leaf surface area equals greater water loss.
 If hydrating is a concern, stick with hairy, smaller, and lighter-colored or silvery leaves that retain water and diffuse light, such as lambs ear, rosemary, or lavender, Ellis advises.

 Exotics in general will probably need more water than native species, Ellis adds.
 Try to avoid rapidly growing tropical plants with soft, pithy, and fleshy trunks—these are usually plants with large water contents.
 The banana tree, for example, is 90 percent water.